mariamills/Oil-Price-Prediction/docs/models/polynomial-regression.md

 #### Code

-[//]: # (TODO: Add link to notebook)
-To see how we implemented Polynomial Regression in our project including cross-validation, check out the [Polynomial Regression notebook]().
+To see how we implemented Polynomial Regression in our project including cross-validation, check out the [Polynomial Regression notebook](https://github.com/Hutto04/The-Oval-Table/blob/main/Maria-Mills/Models/Polynomial-Regression/Cycle-2/Combined-Log-Clean-NoNeg/polynomial-regression.ipynb){target=_blank}.